mucommander/mucommander/package/readme.txt

   http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=7077696
 - Unpacking files from 7z archive files can be slow.
 - Need to enable NTLM authentication manually in order to authenticate to Samba >= 4.5.
 This is done by adding 'ntlm auth = yes' to smb.conf.
+- Version 5.0 of RAR is not supported.
+Such archives would appear empty.

 License
 -------